 Organisation of the curriculum

 Classes at KS3 are set based on students’ prior attainment following consultation with parents and partner schools, within each of the Pathway models.
-The curriculum that children then study is then based on each child’s strengths, skills and aptitudes.
+The curriculum that students then study is then based on each student’s strengths, skills and aptitudes.

 At Key Stage 4 students are set based on prior attainment and progress within core subjects and are usually taught within mixed ability classes in option subjects.